bear-rsg/4m-association/content/articles/event/MULTILAYER-Workshop.md

 title: MULTILAYER Workshop
 date: 2009-12-07
-tags: event, multilayer, project, training
+tags: multilayer, project, training, home
-category: event

 A workshop on  <b>PRINTING TECHNOLOGIES</b>
 Recent developments in printing processes such as inkjet printing and screen printing: application to microelectronic and ceramic.